openstf/minicap/README.md

 # minicap

+# Warning

+This repository was superseded by https://github.com/DeviceFarmer/minicap

 Minicap provides a socket interface for streaming realtime screen capture data out of Android devices.
 It is meant to be used as a component in a larger program and is therefore not immensely useful just by itself.
 For example, it is being used in [STF](https://github.com/openstf/stf) for remote control.

 Minicap works without root if started via [ADB](http://developer.android.com/tools/help/adb.html) on SDK 28 (Android 9.0) and lower.
 The lowest SDK level we build for is 9 (i.e. Android 2.3).
 Minicap also works on Android Wear.
 Developer previews are, in general, supported once Google releases the source code for that release. _Only the latest Developer Preview is supported, and only until there's a stable release._ Emulators are not supported.
 Note that Android 3.x is not supported since those versions were never open sourced.